Fexyd/Drag-Drop/README.md

-Hi! i am fexyd, this code is a simple drag&drop system from unity, this is a free code and isn´t perfect, but i wanna update whit new code and update the code already exist, if you wanna use this code, pls let me credits
+Hi! i am fexyd, this code is a simple drag&drop system for unity, this is a free code and isn´t perfect, but i wanna update whit new code and update the code already exist, if you wanna use this code, pls let me credits